xenonview-com/view-js-sdk/README.md

 After you have initialized the Xenon singleton, you can:
 1. Use the default UUID
-2. Set the Customer Journey (Session) ID
+2. Set the Customer Experience (Session) ID
 3. Regenerate a new UUID
-4. Retrieve the Customer Journey (Session) ID
+4. Retrieve the Customer Experience (Session) ID

 <br/>